Muhoozi Kainerugaba: MK Project

-Uganda–Rwanda conflict, 2018-2022
+Uganda–Rwanda Tensions, 2018–2022

 In February 2019, Rwanda closed the border accusing Uganda of supporting rebel groups in order to destabilize Rwanda.
-Uganda accused the Rwanda government of spying.
-In 2019 Rwanda’s key demands included Uganda ceasing to host anti-Kigali elements and the release of its abducted citizens.
-In 2022, Muhoozi took on a task that Angola’s President João Manuel Lourenço and Democratic Republic of Congo’s Félix Tshisekedi failed to accomplish in 2019, when they facilitated four meetings between Paul Kagame and Museveni.
-Rwanda’s main Gatuna border post between the two countries reopened in late January, following a meeting between Kagame and Muhoozi.
+Uganda accused the Rwanda government of espionage.
+In 2019 Rwanda's key demands included Uganda ceasing its apparent support for anti-Kigali elements and the release of its citizens—it claims the Ugandans abducted.
+In 2022, Muhoozi took on a task that Angola's President João Manuel Lourenço and Democratic Republic of Congo's Félix Tshisekedi failed to accomplish in 2019, when they facilitated four meetings between Paul Kagame and Museveni.
+Rwanda's main Gatuna border post between the two countries reopened in late January, following a meeting between Kagame and Muhoozi.

-Muhoozi as commander of SFC

-Muhoozi has been commander of the Special Forces Command (SFC) from 2008 to 2017, and again from December 2020 to 2021, then commander of the land forces of the Uganda People's Defence Force (UPDF) from 24 June 2021 to 4 October 2022, when he was removed following tweets claiming to be able to capture Nairobi.The SFC has been criticised for the extrajudicial abductions, tortures, disappearances and killings of political opposition.
-In his role as commander of the SFC, Kainerugaba has been named in a complaint to the International Criminal Court.
+Military Campaigns

-In 2007 he commanded the decisive defeat of the ADF in Bundibugyo, in an operation where 80 enemy forces and the ADF’s third in command were killed in action.
+In 2007 he commanded the decisive defeat of the ADF in Bundibugyo, in an operation where 80 enemy forces and the ADF's third in command were killed in action.

-In 2008 he was deployed as Second-In-Command of “Operation Lightening Thunder” in the Democratic Republic of the Congo.
-This successful operation was organized to degrade the combat capacities of the rebel Lord’s Resistance Army in Garamba, deep in the jungles of the DR Congo.
+In 2008 he was deployed as Second-In-Command of "Operation Lightening Thunder" in the Democratic Republic of the Congo.
+This successful operation was organized to degrade the combat capacities of the rebel Lord's Resistance Army in Garamba, deep in the jungles of the Congo.

-In 2009 he participated in training and commissioning the UPDF’s first paratrooper element.
-Uganda’s first paratroopers since 1976.
+In 2009 he participated in training and commissioning the UPDF's first paratrooper element.
+Uganda's first paratroopers since 1976.
+Due to his role as commander of the SFC, Kainerugaba has been named in a complaint to the International Criminal Court (ICC) over abductions of Ugandan citizens and Human rights abuses.